 We’re always surprised by the lack of time startups spend thinking about and validating their idea before taking the big leap into self-employment or asking for investment.
-You see, it’s not good enough to have a great business idea, you need to prove that you can satisfy your customers’ needs in a profitable way – and in order to be successful, you’ll need to nail this.
+It’s not good enough to have a great business idea.
+You need to prove that you can satisfy your customers’ needs profitably—and in order to be successful, you’ll need to nail this.

 Below are the five most dangerous startup marketing mistakes:

-1. Focussing on the product, not the market
+1. Focusing on the product, not the market

 There is a big difference.
-You see, the regular start-up has proof that other people want to buy their product or service; in fact they’ve already made some sales before they even started their business.
-The innovative start-up however hasn’t asked anyone, they’ve seen a problem from their point of view, and started making a solution.
+The regular start-up has proof that other people want to buy their product or service; in fact, they’ve already made some sales before they even started their business.
+The innovative start-up, however, has asked no one, they’ve seen a problem from their point of view, and started making a solution.
 At no point have they stopped to find out how many people have the same problem, and of those people how much they will pay to solve it.

-So before you even start thinking about the details of your product, go and ask people if they have the same problem as you’ve identified, ask them how important the problem is for them to solve, and if they’d be willing to pay to have it solved.
-If you ask the right questions you’ll very quickly work out if your idea is a goer or not.
+So before you even start thinking about the details of your product, ask people if they have the same problem as you’ve identified, ask them how important the problem is for them to solve, and if they’d be willing to pay to have it solved.
+If you ask the right questions, you’ll quickly work out if your idea is a goer or not.

 2. Doing too much, too soon

 There are very few start-ups that have been brave enough to do just one thing from the outset.
 We all seem to start by spreading ourselves thinly and saying we do lots of things.
-It makes sense, the more we do the more chance we have of getting a sale.
+It makes sense, the more we do, the more chance we have of getting a sale.
 However, the start-ups that are successful are the ones that quickly realise they need to be more focused.
-When we’re working with start-ups, helping them to nail their value proposition, almost without fail they end up talking to us about the additional features they plan to add so they can make more money.
-Being excited and passionate about your idea and having a clear vision on how to increase your profits is great – but you’re spreading yourself too thinly.
-Not only does it make it very confusing to try and explain what it is you do to investors and customers, it’s adding to your workload and making it much harder to get a product launched to market before you run out of cash.
+When we’re working with start-ups, helping them to nail their value proposition, almost without fail, they end up talking to us about the additional features they plan to add so they can make more money.
+Being passionate about your idea and having a clear vision on how to increase your profits is great—but you’re spreading yourself too thinly.
+Not only does it make it very confusing to explain what it is you do to investors and customers, it’s adding to your workload and making it much harder to get a product launched to market before you run out of cash.

 In the early stages of your business, it’s best to stay focused.
-Pick one feature that solves one problem, for one audience.
+Pick one feature that solves one problem for one audience.
 Make sure that problem has a big enough market potential, and stick to it.
-Additional audiences and features can come later – once you’ve got your first product out there and established yourself in the market.
-You can even use your existing client base to validate the need and profitability of any additional features you may be thinking about to see if it’s worth your time and money.
+Additional audiences and features can come later—once you’ve got your first product out there and established yourself in the market.
+You can even use your existing client base to validate the need and profitability of any additional features you may think about, seeing if it’s worth your time and money.

 3. Not understanding the customer

-Very few start-ups that we’ve worked with have a clear understanding of their customer.
+Very few start-ups that we’ve worked with clearly understand their customer.
 Whenever we hold a Communication Workshop, whether stand-alone or part of our Pitch services, it’s always the ‘customer insights’ part where a founder struggles most.
-Sure they know who their customer is, but they don’t really know what they want.
+Sure, they know who their customer is, but they don’t really know what they want.

 4. Being complacent about the competition

-“We don’t have any competition, our product is the first of it’s kind”, said nearly every innovative start-up ever.
+“We don’t have any competition, our product is the first of its kind”, said nearly every innovative start-up ever.
 Please don’t be one of these start-ups.
 You always have a competitor.
-Now, this competitor may not be offering the same solution as you, but if you are truly solving a real problem (which should almost definitely be the case if you are to be successful), then there’s already a way people are handling that problem.
+Now, this competitor may not be offering the same solution as you, but if you are truly solving a real problem (which should almost definitely be the case if you are to be successful), then there’s already a way people handle that problem.
 This is your indirect competitor.
-A customer’s decision to ignore the problem is your competitor as well – because if they’re ignoring it now, what’s going to make them change their mind and use your product?
+A customer’s decision to ignore the problem is your competitor as well—because if they’re ignoring it now, what’s going to make them change their mind and use your product?